 By the late 1800's, the land was purchased by Chicagoans N. Kellogg Fairbank and Levi Z. Leiter.
 Later, in 1923, the Geneva Lake Improvement Association purchased approximately 700 acres from the Leiter estate, and this low, marshy land would be transformed into a place of relaxation and rejuvenation to be enjoyed by people from families to celebrities.

 Building a Legacy

-Continuing in its tradition of continuous improvements, The Abbey and Avani Spa has additional updates scheduled for early 2017.
-These renovations included updates to the guest rooms, a complete remodel of the Waterfront Restaurant, expansion of Café Latte, additional lobby enhancements and an all new activities center.
+Further improvements in early 2017 are planned for guest rooms, plus a remodel of the Waterfront Restaurant, expansion of Café Latte, additional lobby enhancements and an all new activities center.

 Less than an hour from Milwaukee & Chicago's Northern Suburbs